Sanyo home cooker first makes bread from rice grain

 By taking a hint from the conventional rice-flour bread baking process in which rice flour is mixed with water, Sanyo has invented an out-of-the-box rice milling method which mills rice grain into rice paste after softening it in water.
 Measured amounts of washed rice, water, salt, sugar and shortening are placed in the GOPAN’s bread pan, while wheat gluten and dry yeast are placed in the automatic ingredient dispenser on the upper side of the unit’s body.
 After the automatic process of milling, kneading, rising, and baking, a rice bread is produced.

+For people that are allergic to wheat gluten the GOPAN comes with a wheat-free setting.
+For this process all the ingredients are placed in the bread pan with powdered rice (joshinko) taking the place of the wheat gluten.
 Using ingredients like brown rice and minor grains also allows the GOPAN to produce a variety of breads and, like other conventional bread makers it can be used to make wheat bread, bread dough, and wild yeast bread.
 The device also includes a “Gluten and nut automated putting feature” for the creation of gourmet breads, while a “Jam Course” feature tops the bread with a topping made from fruits.
 Additionally there is a “Noodle Dough course” for the making noodles and pasta and a “Rice cake course” for making rice cakes.

 Next week, Sanyo will open the “GOPAN Café” in Tokyo to give punters a chance to try out the new device before it’s release in October.
 The café will be open from July 21 to September 30, 2010 and will let customers select from a special menu of rice breads cooked using the GOPAN.